Scania AB: Volkswagen Group era

+Controversies

 Price-fixing fines

 In September 2017, Scania was fined 880 million euros (8.45bn Swedish krona) by the EU for taking part in a 14-year price fixing cartel.
 The other five members of the cartel – Daimler, DAF, MAN, Iveco and Volvo/Renault – settled with the commission in 2016.

+Business in Russia

+On 13 September 2022, Following the Russian invasion of Ukraine in February 2022, Scania declared a cease of operations since the 13 September 2022 in Russia after export sanctions and restrictions were enacted on Russia making it not profitable.
+In March, Scania stopped deliveries of trucks and parts to Russia, and all production in the country.
+Scania announced the sale of assets of their company in Russia for 560 million USD, thus dissolving their Russian branch.
+They sold their assets in Russia to local partners.

 Products

 Trucks and special vehicles

 Scania develops, manufactures and sells trucks with a gross vehicle weight rating (GVWR) of more than 16 tonnes (Class 8), intended for long-distance haulage, regional, and local distribution of goods, as well as construction haulage.

 The 1963 forward-control LB76 forged Scania-Vabis's reputation outside Sweden, being one of the first exhaustively crash-tested truck cabs.

 Current

 All current trucks from Scania are part of the PRT-range, but are marketed as different series based on the general cab height.